rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> print(s1)
     ['v5', 'v7', 'v1', 'v6', 'v8', 'v4', 'v3', 'v2']

-We obtain by the *Copeland* ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a linear ordering of the vertices (see Line 5 above).
+We obtain by the *Copeland* ranking rule (see :ref:`Ranking-Tutorial-label` and the :py:func:`digraphs.Digraph.computeCopelandRanking` method) a linear ordering of the vertices (see :numref:`fusingOrientations` Line 5 above).

 We reverse now the orientation of the edges in *og* (see *-og* in Line 1 below) in order to generate, again by *disjunctive fusion*, the *inversions* that are produced by the permutation we are looking for.
 Computing again a ranking with the *Copeland* rule, will show the correspondingly permuted list of vertices (see Line 4 below).